Command Reference

 show active-runtime

 Prints the active runtime after override/default resolution.
-It verifies that version runtimes are installed and that the resolved runtime has a node executable.
+It verifies that version runtimes are installed and that the resolved runtime has a runnable node executable.

 JSON output includes runtime, source, and selector.